We regulate Victoria's building and plumbing industries. Find out more about our activities.

 Our research program is directed at developing a strong evidence base and improving the functioning of the building and plumbing regulatory system.

-The Building Practitioners Board's functions, powers and responsibilities have now been transferred to the VBA.
+The BPB was an independent statutory body, whose functions, powers and responsibilities were transferred to the VBA.

-The Building Appeals Board (BAB) makes decisions about matters relating to the Building Regulations, the Building Code of Australia and sections of the Building Act 1993.
+The BAB makes decisions about matters relating to the Building Regulations, the Building Code of Australia and sections of the Building Act 1993.

 BRAC provides advice to the Minister for Planning on draft building regulations and also accredits building products and systems.